corticalstack/corticalstack.github.io/_posts/2019-09-25-aws-certified-cloud-practitioner.md

 tags: [aws, cloud, certification]
 ---

-Sat and passed the AWS foundation certification, yeah!
+Sat and passed the AWS Certified Cloud Practitioner exam, yeah!

 Thinking ahead to my Masters project, I set out on a journey to ramp up some cloud skills, starting with the biggest provider of them all, AWS.
 I wanted to better understand their huge service portfolio, so when the times comes to architect